vyra-entity/vyra_base_python/docs/com/ipc_communication.rst

    await ipc.disconnect()

 .. note::
-   Weitere Details zur IPCHandler-Implementierung finden Sie in der :class:`~vyra_base.com.handler.ipc.IPCHandler` API-Referenz.
+   Further Details to IPCHandler-Implementierung can be found you in der :class:`~vyra_base.com.handler.ipc.IPCHandler` API-Reference.

 Performance
 -----------